ColinLi33/Explorer/readme.md

 ![](https://img.shields.io/github/stars/ColinLi33/fogOfWar) ![](https://img.shields.io/github/forks/ColinLi33/fogOfWar) ![](https://img.shields.io/github/tag/ColinLi33/fogOfWar) ![](https://img.shields.io/github/release/ColinLi33/fogOfWar) ![](https://img.shields.io/github/issues/ColinLi33/fogOfWar)

 See where you and your friends have been with fog of war added to your maps.
-Every place you have been will be visible and you can hover over it to see the last time you were there, but everywhere you haven't been will be darkened.
+Every place you've been will be visible and you can hover over it to see the last time you were there, but everywhere you haven't will be darkened.
 Below is a very scuffed example

 ![](https://i.imgur.com/I6fjZTy.png)